tylerjwoodfin/remindmail/README.md

 - use `pip install -r requirements.md` to install all dependencies
 - Linux (Raspberry Pis work great!)
 - [cabinet](https://pypi.org/project/cabinet/)
+  - used to store JSON data; specifically, used to store the `remind.md` path and other important variables
 - a unique, non-Gmail address specifically for this project
   - do not use an email address that you use in other areas of your life
   - do not re-use a password you've used anywhere else; use a unique password.